Winner - Small Sculpture Prize NZ

 Exhibition NYC

-Sept 2025.
-On view until 20 September at NARS Foundation, Habeas Corpus posits the ancient writ “you have the body” as scaffold and allegory, transforming a white room into a contested space of confinement and liberty.
-Woven diaper walls, storied stones and ancient woods engage real and virtual bodies which vacillate between totem and text-figure, spirit and human, object and code; binding viewer and spectacle.
-A site-responsive installation, Habeas Corpus is presented in the International Residency Exhibition Season III at NARS Foundation curated by Daniela Mayer.
+Aug-Sept 2025.
+At NARS Foundation in Brooklyn New York, Habeas Corpus posits the ancient writ “you have the body” as scaffold and allegory, transforming a white room into a contested space of confinement and liberty.
+Woven diaper walls, storied stones and ancient woods engage real and virtual bodies which vacillate as totem and text-figure, spirit and human, object and code; binding viewer and spectacle.
+This standalone site-responsive installation is presented by NARS Foundation in the International Residency Exhibition Season III curated by Daniela Mayer.

 Artist Panel NYC